karen818/find-a-doc/readme.md

-Find A Doctor Application for Kind Health
+Find A Doctor Application for KindHealth